asanchezgiraldo/message-broker-code-challenge/README.md

 ## Preqequisites

 - Docker to run rabbittmq
-- nodeJs ( node version 10 or above )
+- nodeJs and node version 10 or above
-- Read tutorial for RabbitMQ (https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html)
+- Read tutorial for RabbitMQ [link](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html)

 ## Steps

 - Download this repository to your local machine